CamposRF/HOWLish/HOWLish/README.md

 - [here](https://drive.google.com/file/d/1Sdt5TwN-OteMp7fV7ub9G109d-dSo8du/view?usp=sharing) for the frozen graph format;

 ## Usage

+Its target deployment enviornment is the detection of wolf howling events in recorded soundscapes, specificly in the context of passive acoustic wolf monitoring protocols.

 We developed HOWLish to widen the logistic bottleneck of detecting wolf howls in recorded soundcapes.